rimiakter4/rimiakter4/README.md

 ## 🙋‍♀️ About Me

-I am a MERN Stack Web Developer with hands-on experience in building responsive and user-friendly full-stack web applications using MongoDB, React, and Node.js.
+I am a Junior MERN Stack Web Developer with hands-on experience in building responsive and user-friendly full-stack web applications using MongoDB, React, and Node.js.
 I started my web development journey through Programming Hero, where I gained practical experience building real-world projects.
 Currently, I am pursuing my undergraduate studies in Computer Science and Engineering (CSE) at Uttara University.
 I enjoy creating impactful web solutions and continuously improving my skills in backend development, especially with Express.js, while exploring new tools and technologies in the MERN ecosystem.